mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Thoughtful management attracts a strong team

 A few months ago, I had a video call with my friend Matt.
-Matt and I met as developers on the BitLocker team at Microsoft when we were both fresh out of college.
+Matt and I met fresh out of college as developers on the BitLocker team at Microsoft.
 He's one of the smartest developers I know, and he has incredible insight into software and organizations at both a high level and a low level.

 He had followed TinyPilot's progress on my blog, but this was the first time Matt and I were talking about it.
-I was telling him how lucky I was that I ended up with such a good team.
+I mentioned how lucky I was that I ended up with such a good team.
 The developers I hired and the local staff that run the TinyPilot office have all worked out great.

 >Well, give yourself some credit.
 I know you, and you probably shaped that team by putting processes in place that allowed people to work well.